Shares falter on Europe concerns; euro dips

 The National Association of Realtors said existing home sales increased 3.4 percent to the highest annual rate since May 2010, while the median price nationwide jumped to $177,400, up 10.1 percent from a year earlier.

-Banking shares led the rally, with JPMorgan Chase & Co, Citigroup Inc, Bank of America and Wells Fargo Corp, the top four contributors to the S&P 500's gains.
-The KBW banking index rose 1.1 percent.
+Banking shares led the rally, with JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America (BAC.N) and Wells Fargo Corp (WFC.N), the top four contributors to the S&P 500's gains.
+The KBW banking index .BKX rose 1.1 percent.

 The euro fell amid skepticism Wednesday's talks would yield much progress.
 The euro was down 1.0 percent against the dollar at $1.2681.
-The dollar index rose 0.7 percent to 81.679, rising after three days of losses.
+The dollar index rose 0.7 percent to 81.679 .DXY, rising after three days of losses.

 The dollar was boosted in part by a fall in the yen after Fitch ratings agency downgraded Japan on worries about its high level of public debt.